cgibbs/GraphPaper/README.txt

 OTHER

-Escape: De-select node
+Escape: Exit current drawing mode
 Backspace: Remove last drawn object in mode
 Delete: Clear Screen

-* The one above the Return key.
-I thought that one was a forward slash, but Pygame disagrees.
-I mean,
-I thought the trick was to draw wheels under it, and the car faced the direction of the slash?
-Hmm.
-Anyway, it's the slash above the Return key.
-Whichever one that is.

 ---- HOW TO DO STUFF ----

 It's pretty simple, really.
 In Line Mode, click somewhere, then click somewhere else.
 Fill Triangle Mode is the same way, but with a third click thrown in the mix, and it fills in the area inside the three points.
-Both of these are a tiny bit buggy, and will occasionally draw a line as though you re-selected the last place you clicked.
+Circle Mode is like Line Mode, but it draws a filled circle centered at the first click, with a radius out to the second click.
+In Write Mode, you click to pick a square, and type a letter, and it prints the letter in the square.
+In Fill Mode, you just click an area between the grey points, and it fills it in.
+Easy peasy.
 Also, the places you can click include not just the grey points, but the middle points between them.
 Try it out, you'll see what I mean.
-In Fill Mode, you just click an area between the grey points, and it fills it in.
-Easy peasy.